 Analytics Improves Psychometrics in Recruiting

-Psychometric assessments have proved their value over the past several decades, but machine learning promises to take applicant screening to a new level.
+Psychometric assessments have proved their value over the past several decades, but machine learning in recruiting promises to take applicant screening to a new level.
 Algorithms can use a wide variety of information sources to determine the suitability of candidates without the inherent biases of human screening.
 Machine learning can identify predictors of success, and can help companies eliminate the artificial barriers of “creeping credentials.”
 As the industry gathers data, we find that education and experience are much less valuable than other attributes.
 Machine learning promises to make that information more accessible to recruiters.